DXsmiley/vivarium/README.md

 # Vivarium

-Vivarium is an implementation of python, written in python.
-It is designed to restrict the environment of any executed code.
+Vivarium is an implementation of [Python](http://python.org/), written in Python.
+It is designed to restrict the environment of executed code.

 ## Installation